-Having a steerable parachute reduces your rate of descent, increases your stability, and allows you to avoid obstacles (buildings, trees, water, power lines, etc.).
+Having a steerable parachute reduces your rate of descent, increases your stability, and helps you avoid obstacles such as buildings, trees, water, and power lines.
 The parachute drifts with the wind and has a forward speed of about 6 MPH, which can be directed with or against the wind using the built-in steering vents in the rear.

-The canopy may be turned by pulling down on the steering line rings or webbing toggles, located on the rear of the risers, just above your head.
+The canopy may be turned by pulling down on the webbing toggles, located on the rear of the risers, just above your head.
 An 8-12 inch pull will produce a slow rotation.
 Excessive pulling will not improve the performance.

-1.15 How to Land
+1.15 Landing and Recovery